birgander2/PyRAT/README.md

     >>> var = getdata(layer=x1)
     >>> show()

+## Important comment on using PyRAT

+PyRAT expects a bit that you know what you're doing.
+In particular, it might be required to perform certain operations before doing others; PyRAT will not necessarily check or care if input data for certain modules are the ones needed.
+In some cases, an entire chain of steps are required to get the desired results.

+Some examples: Multi-looking before decompositions, conversion into covariances prior to speckle filtering, conversion into covariances, multi-looking, eigendecomposition before calculating entropy / alpha.
+There are many more examples like that, so please remember that PyRAT offers 'only' a collection of singular tools, not (yet) entire tool-chains.
+This is planned, though.

 ## Implementing your own modules

 PyRat has a very simple programming interface.
 Have a look at the file 'pyrat/filter/Template.py',